metrorailings/OwlBlog/content/posts/postseason-review-texans.md

 ### Is the team currently playing with home field advantage?

+Yes, but only in the Wild Card round.

 ***

 ### Does the team feature a reliable field goal kicker?

+Not sure.
+Ka'imi Fairbairn seems given to streaks.
+Not to mention his misses tend to come on the road, which may be an indictment on his composure.
+He's been absolutely perfect the last six weeks though (two of which were on the road), so he's on the right track.

+I'll give the Texans the benefit of the doubt here.

 ***

 ### Does the defense feature at least one elite player in its backfield?

+No. No one defensive back on this team has stood out in my observations on this team.

 ***